Peach Bowl: Players' history lesson before game day

 Players from the University of Alabama and the University of Washington were in Atlanta Tuesday night for their New Year's eve duel at the Peach Bowl.
 But days before the big game, the players got a history lesson at the church where King was baptized, where he preached and where his funeral was held.

-The Crimson Tide and the Washington Huskies sat in the pews and listened intently as former mayor Andrew Young and civil rights leader Xemona Clayton delivered words of inspiration.
+The Crimson Tide and the Washington Huskies sat in the pews and listened intently as former mayor Andrew Young and civil rights leader Xernona Clayton delivered words of inspiration.

 "If you had to choose who had more of an impact on the desegregation of Georgia, Martin Luther King or Herschel Walker?
 Herschel would probably win because he made Georgia No. 1," said Young, who worked alongside King in their fight for racial equality.